 Ares napped on his Olympus throne, completely oblivious to the council meeting taking place around him.
 Athena sighed in irritation, wondering why her father didn't just zap the war god with his lightning bolt.
-She definitely would've.
+She definitely would have.
 As she had permission to use it, the only thing standing in her way was the fact that her father's speech was way too interesting to detract her attention.

 At the beginning of the meeting, Zeus's monotonous speech had driven Apollo and Hermes to boredom, wondering whether they would ever be able to actually speak.
-The blond-haired duos were anxious to get the meeting over with early, before the thing was set to occur.
+The blond-haired duo were anxious to get the meeting over with early, before the thing was set to occur.

 Poseidon had taking it upon himself to devise a new game as he waited for his brother to kindly stop talking.
 He created little droplets of water and flicked them towards the base of Athena's throne, annoying the wisdom goddess even more.
 When he screwed up his aim and hit her leg instead of her chair, she sent a fierce glare his way, before turning her eyes back on her father, clearly the only one not bothered by the anti-climactic speech.
 In fact, the grey-eyed goddess appeared to be embracing it.

 Dionysus held a bottle of wine up to his lips, finding the alcohol to be more pleasurable than listening to his father's talk.
 Artemis moved restlessly in her chair, unable to find a comfortable position.
 She contemplated going off to hunt and skipping the meeting.
 She was positive no one would notice.
-Over half the council were already starting to droop their eyelids.
+Over half the Olympian council were already starting to droop their eyelids.

 Holding a platter with food and drink, leaning against a wall, a six year old girl stood, her straight, blond hair pulled back to keep her hair out of the nectar on the plate.
-Her sparkling blue eyes lit with the innocence that would be expected on such a young soul.
+Her sparkling blue eyes lit with the innocence that would be expected on such a youthful soul.

 She held on the dish carefully, knowing that it was important that she did not spill the nectar that sat upon her plate, or drop ambrosia on the filthy throne room floor.
 Her eyes flickered to the other side of the room, glancing at the other cupbearer.